Beginner’s Guide to the GSA Contract Get the Guide Now

 Eliminates the Need to Track GSA and BOA/MFC Pricing Relationship

-Under a traditional, non-TDR contract, pricing is negotiated based upon the pricing and discounts offered to a company’s MFC/BOA customer.
-Any change in pricing offered to the MFC/BOA necessitates a change in GSA MAS Contract pricing.
-This is due to the Price Reductions Clause, which we’ll cover next.
-This is why, absent TDR, companies are saddled with the burdensome requirement of tracking and maintaining the relationship between their GSA pricing and MFC/BOA pricing.
+Under the previous traditional, non-TDR contract, pricing was negotiated based upon the pricing and discounts offered to a company’s MFC/BOA customer.
+Any change in pricing offered to the MFC/BOA necessitated a change in GSA MAS Contract pricing.
+This was due to the Price Reductions Clause, which we’ll cover next.
+This is why, absent TDR, companies were saddled with the burdensome requirement of tracking and maintaining the relationship between their GSA pricing and MFC/BOA pricing.

 4